-When writing a thank-you letter, you may think it's the middle of the note — the part where you express gratitude in a personable and specific way — that’s the most challenging section to compose.
+When writing a thank-you letter, you may think it's the middle of the note—the part where you express gratitude in a personable and specific way—that is the most challenging section to compose.
 That may be true, but the way you close your thank-you letter is important and shouldn’t be overlooked.

-Thank-you letter greetings and closings may not seem critical, but they help form a well-written letter, so when it comes to thank-you letters, the formalities are also important.
-That's because letter readers have certain expectations of the style and tone of your letter.
-You should thus always include a polite closing, as well as an appropriate greeting, in a thank you note.
+Letter greetings and closings may not seem critical, but they help form a well-written letter.
+When it comes to thank-you letters, the formalities are also important because letter readers have certain expectations of the style and tone of your letter.
+That's especially true when you're writing for business or professional reasons.

-Whether it's a simple "Thank you" or a more formal "Thank you for your assistance in this matter," the closing statement in your thank you note should always be followed by a comma.
-Then, skip down a line and write out your name.
+Whether it's a simple "Thank you" or a more formal "Thank you for your assistance in this matter," the closing statement in your thank-you email should always be followed by a comma.
+Then, skip down a line and write your name.

-If you’re writing a letter that you’ll print out and mail, leave two spaces in between the complimentary closing and your typed name.
-This is where you will sign your name in ink.
+If you’re writing a letter that you’ll print out and mail, leave two spaces between the complimentary closing and your typed name.
+This is where you will sign your name in black or blue ink.

 Closing Options for Thank-You Letters